anna-kay/TSK-Fuzzy-Models-Regression-Classification/README.md

 - a simple dataset &
 - a high-dimensional dataset

-The project is organized following this rationale.
+The project is structured following this rationale.

 The implementation is in **Matlab** (R2019a) using the **Fuzzy Logic Toolbox**.